 Shared Care Planning Handbook: Implementing Shared Plans of Care for Children and Youth with Special Health Care Needs This handbook provides detailed instructions on how to implement shared care planning.
 It also includes background information and context for the work.

-Shared Care Planning Evaluation and Data Collection Procedures This document details required evaluation procedures.
+The Shared Care Planning Evaluation and Data Collection Procedures details evaluation requirements.
 It includes information about which reports are submitted when, and how to submit them.
-Questions about reporting can be directed to OCCYSHN's Evaluation and Assessment Coordinator, Alison Martin, PhD: 503.494.5435, email@example.com
+Questions about reporting can be directed to OCCYSHN's Evaluation and Assessment Coordinator, Alison Martin, PhD: 503.494.5435, firstname.lastname@example.org